List of Rocky and Bullwinkle episodes: Metal-Munching Mice

 A legion of six-foot robot mice descend upon Earth and devour television reception antennas.

 Greenpernt Oogle

 The Brooklyn-accented ruler of a South Pacific island kidnaps Bullwinkle after the island's dominant bird disappears.

 Rue Britannia

 Boris is hired by three greedy brothers in London after their uncle bequeaths his mansion to Bullwinkle.

 Buried Treasure

-Boris masquerades as a US gangster and uses his new hirelings to rob Frostbite Falls' bank.
+An eccentric rich man offers a prize in a treasure hunt for a pot full of Confederate money.
+Meanwhile, Boris masquerades as a John Dillinger-esque gangster and uses his new hirelings to rob Frostbite Falls' bank.

 The Last Angry Moose

 Bullwinkle, unimpressed by the acting talents of movie star March Marlow, is convinced he is a better actor and commissions a disguised Boris to make him a star—becoming an unintentional comic superstar.

 Wailing Whale

-Boris rampages through the sea with Maybe Dick, a giant robot whale.
+The maritime industry lives in terror of Maybe Dick, a giant ship-eating whale.
+Shipping magnate Pericles Parnassus hires Rocky, Bullwinkle, and Captain Peachfuzz to hunt for the whale, which is in fact a pirate ship built by Boris Badenov.

 Season 3 (1961–62)

 Season 3 contained 33 episodes and 165 segments.

 The Three Moosketeers

-Bullwinkle's skills with Shish kebob lead him to be hired by the sole surviving Musketeer.
+Bullwinkle's skills with Shish kebob lead him and Rocky to be hired by Athos, the sole surviving Musketeer.
+Bullwinkle takes on the name Aramoose, Rocky becomes Porthole, and they go to liberate the neo-medievalist kingdom of Applesauce-Lorraine from the usurping tyrant François Villain.